-- 1) Scene modeling.
-This is the process to capture the scene with geometric information. - 2) Display surface modeling and construction.
+- 2) Display surface modeling and construction.
 The physical model is constructed and its display surface is modeled to receive the image projection. - 3) Projector placement and calibration.
 The projectors are placed appropriately to fit the physical model and the user's application.
 The projectors need to be calibrated to determine their geometric relation to the physical model. - 4) Geometrical Registration.
-Due to overlapping of projectors and camera feedback tracking, both projectors and cameras must be registered to maintain geometrical integrity.

-- 5) Tracking.
-The user's eye is tracked to create the correct view dependent image. - 6) Rendering.
+Due to overlapping of projectors and camera feedback tracking, both projectors and cameras must be registered to maintain geometrical integrity. - 5) Tracking.
+The user's eye is tracked to create the correct view dependent image. - Rendering.
 Rendering is an inverse process to casting the image on the display surface and it accounts for creating the correctly distorted images.